Find Out Effective Solutions to Bullying in School

 In some cases, bullying can’t be stopped simply by talking about it.
 Perhaps a child has a grudge against someone or simply dislikes them for whatever reason; the bullying may happen and escalate as time goes by.

-If this is the case, you’ll need to teach your child tricks and tips on how to avoid bullying situations to lessen the chances of it taking place.
-Combine the tips in point #1 with these and bullying can be addressed as can even disappear completely over time.
+If this is the case, you’ll need to teach your child tricks and tips on avoiding bullying situations to lessen the chances of it taking place.
+Combine the tips in point #1 with these, and bullying can be addressed as it can even disappear completely over time.

-For example, making eye contact with a bully and telling them to stop calmly can be a great way to defuse a tense situation.
-If the child has the confidence to do so, humour can also be a great way to do this.
-It’s important to make sure your child isn’t fighting the bully back or using aggressive terms as this will heighten the situation.
+For example, making eye contact with a bully and telling them to stop calmly can be a great way to diffuse a tense situation.
+If the child has the confidence to do so, humor can also be a great way to do this.
+It’s important to make sure your child isn’t fighting the bully back or using aggressive terms, as this will heighten the situation.

 #3 - Use Leading Parental Control Software

-While the techniques above are effective, sometimes children will feel like they’re in a position where they can’t talk or won’t seek help, which can make it very difficult for parents to pinpoint what’s going on.
-This is where the parent will need to be proactive in finding out the truth in order to find proactive solutions to bullying in school.
+While the techniques above are effective, sometimes children will feel like they’re in a position where they can’t talk or won’t seek help, making it very difficult for parents to pinpoint what’s going on.
+This is where the parent will need to be proactive in finding the truth to find proactive solutions to bullying in school.

 This is where FamiSafe comes into play.